tel: +48 22 499 98 98

 kg/mm²

 In terms of safety, there are many recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or in solvents, as well as in water or oil.
-Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, and also in water or oil.
+Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Advantages and disadvantages of neodymium magnets NdFeB.